Hurricane Nate County-by-County Final Summary

 George County:

-While there was no storm surge impact to Jackson County, there were likely tropical-storm-force winds above 39 miles per hour.
+While there was no storm surge impact to George County, there were likely tropical-storm-force winds above 39 miles per hour.
 Rainfall of four-and-a-half inches was reported near Lucedale.

 Stone County: